From Florence to San Gimignano: 4 Best Ways to Get There

-San Gimignano is most famous for its 14 medieval towers, the only remaining ones from the original 72 ones built by local rich families in the 15th century.
-The tallest tower, Torre Grossa, is open to visitors and has great views over the walled historical city and the green valleys around from its top.
-A typical Tuscan town full of charm and history, San Gimignano offers plenty of attractions, walkable streets, and photo opportunities.
+San Gimignano is most famous for its 14 medieval towers.
+A typical Tuscan town full of charm and history, San Gimignano offers plenty of things to do, walkable streets, and photo opportunities.

 Whether you're headed there for a day or a weekend, we've put together a list of the best ways to travel from Florence to San Gimignano to help you organize your trip.

 1. From Florence to San Gimignano by Tour

 If you only have one day to discover the breathtaking beauty of Tuscany, a Private Tour of Siena, Pisa, and San Gimignano from Florence will give you the chance to plan your own itinerary, so you can discover several cities at once.

 This nine-hour tour starts with an early pickup at your own hotel in a very comfortable car with Wi-Fi and cold bottled water for your trip.
 Sit back and relax as you travel through the Tuscan countryside on your way to Siena, the first stop on your tour.

 Along the way, your driver will share information about the region, tips on making the most of the day, and what not to miss on your stops.